suitmedia/kirk/README.md

   the JDBC gems.
 This should be fixed on JRuby master but not the JRuby 1.6.0 RC 1 release.

+  UPDATE: There still seems to be a leak on master.

 ### Getting Help

 Ping me (carllerche) on Freenode in #carlhuda